Literary Arts (Portfolios due Dec. 14th)

 Audition Requirements for Grades 9, 10, 11 applicants

-Older applicants should send in two of their best written school assignments by Wednesday, December 20th at 4pm to the attention of Derek Eyamie.
+Older applicants should send in two of their best written school assignments by Friday, December 14th at 3:00 pm to the attention of Derek Eyamie.
 The assignments should be evaluated by a high school English teacher with a letter from any teacher speaking to the quality of the student's work.

 The Grade 10 & 11 applicants will attend a Group Writing Workshop in the morning and be interviewed in the afternoon.
 Times will be assigned as soon as online application is complete.
 The Arts Coordinator will contact you to confirm the date and time.